 Contract Law Course

 To qualify for enrolment into the University of Exeter law degree programs, HKUST students must enroll and pass the Contract Law Course, among other general admission requirements.
-The Contract Law Course is delivered by the University of Exeter School of Law faculty members at HKUST in the Summer Term every year.
+The Contract Law Course is delivered by the University of Exeter School of Law faculty members every year through online mode.
 To give students a taste of law education as well as to meet the administrative requirements of the University of Exeter, students who plan to study the law program must complete the Contract Law Course before applying to the law program.
-Students are recommended to take the Contract Law Course in Year 1 summer, and must do so no later than Year 2 Summer.
+Students are recommended to take the Contract Law Course in Year 2, and must do so no later than Year 3.

-The Course runs from early June to early August.
-It is an extremely intensive course, with lectures every day every week, and 2 workshops per week throughout a 6-week period.
-In addition to lectures and workshops, students are also required to spend time on preparation for class / workshop, post-lecture readings, self-study of on-line materials, etc. The course requires around 300 hours of work in total by the students.
-Therefore, students interested in taking the Course should be prepared to devote most of their time during the course period to the Course.
+Contract Law is an extremely intensive course.
+In addition to lectures and workshops, students are also required to spend time on preparation for class / workshop, post-lecture readings, self-study of on-line materials, etc. Synchronous activities are required despite the online delivery mode.
+The course requires around 300 hours of students' work in total.
+Therefore, students interested in taking the Course should be prepared to devote plenty of time during the course period to the Course.